Using Interstellar Clouds to Search for Galactic PeVatrons: Gamma-ray Signatures from Supernova Remnants: Discussion

 In several regions, potentially detectable clouds are seen to overlap with known H.E.S.S. sources, although caution should be exercised over the assumption of spherical symmetry.
 We discuss here a few selected regions in more detail in turn.

-The bright cloud 22 situated at $l\sim49^\circ$ close to HESS\,J923+141 but not coincident with any significant gamma-ray contours, is illuminated by a hypothetical SNR and therefore not considered a reliable prediction.

 At $l\sim 46^\circ$, there are two clouds overlapping with a gamma-ray significance contour not currently associated with a H.E.S.S. source.
 This position is coincident with the unidentified TeV source discovered by HAWC, 2HWC J1914+117.
+The larger cloud at (45.86,0.01) is illuminated by the SNR G043.9+1.6, with which a shell-like Fermi source is associated, whilst the small cloud at this location is associated with the SNR G046.8-0.3.
 Two pulsars are located nearby, yet without $\dot{E}$ estimates: PSR J1915+1144 and PSR J1915+1149 at distances of 7.2\,kpc and 14\,kpc respectively.
-The brighter of the two clouds is located at a similar distance of 6.9\,kpc, yet the distance of the illuminating SNR is unknown (see table \ref{tab:targetspsrsnrhess}).
 The predicted gamma-ray flux is compatible with the upper limit derived from the HGPS.

-The three bright clouds 23, 24, 25 located in this region are contributed to solely by hypothetical SNRs, and are therefore considered less reliable estimates (see table \ref{tab:psrsnrtargets}).
+A further cloud coincident with HESS\,J1911+090 is illuminated by particles escaping from the SNR G042.8+0.6, which itself is tentatively associated with the nearby source HESS\,J1908+063.
+HESS\,J1911+090 is identified as W49B, corresponding to the SNR G043.3-0.2 already known to be interacting with molecular clouds.

+In this region, the cloud with the highest predicted flux, at (39.33,-0.32), is well compatible with the upper limit from the HGPS, with contributions from the SNRs G040.5-0.5 and G038.7-1.3, with a distances constrained at 3.2\,kpc and 4\,kpc respectively.
+It is unlikely that both associated SNR contribute to the total flux; the prediction from either SNR separately is approximately half of the total predicted flux for this cloud.

-This region is shown in the second panel of figure \ref{fig:GPzoomab}, where a group of three clouds overlap with HESS\,J1857+026 and HESS\,J1858+020.
+This region is shown in the second panel of figure \ref{fig:GPzoomab}, where a group of clouds overlap with HESS\,J1857+026 and HESS\,J1858+020.
 Both of these sources remain unidentified, although it is known that there is substantial molecular material in the vicinity \citep{Paredes14}.
 HESS\,J1857+026 was best described by two components that were merged to a single source in the HGPS, whereas the MAGIC collaboration favour a two source interpretation, associating MAGIC J1857.2+0263 with the pulsar PSR J1856+0245, whilst MAGIC J1857.6+0297 remains unidentified \citep{HGPS,MAGIC14_J1857}.
 A higher resolution view of the source reveals that the gamma-ray peak may coincide with a wind-blown cavity, suggesting a leptonic origin of the radiation; however there is considerable overlap with molecular gas and a hadronic origin is not excluded by \cite{MAGIC14_J1857}.